Click letter: Transcription practices

 Summarized below are the common means of representing voicing, nasalization and dorsal place of articulation, from Bleek's digraphs reflecting an analysis as co-articulated consonants, to those same letters written as superscripts to function as diacritics, reflecting an analysis as unitary consonants, to the combining diacritics for voicing and nasalization.
-Because the last option cannot indicate the posterior place of articulation, it does not distinguish velar from uvular clicks.
+Because the last option does not indicate the posterior place of articulation, it does not directly distinguish velar from uvular clicks.
+However, the IPA guttural diacritic could be used for the more guttural uvular series.
 The letter is used here as a wildcard for any click letter.